Search This Blog

 War Of The Satellites (1958)

 All attempts to put a manned space flight into space are destroyed by an unknown force shortly after they leave the earth's atmosphere.
 Shortly after the most recent destroyed satellite, Earth receives a message from outer space telling them, they are not wanted in Outer Space and to abandon their attempts to conquer Outer Space.
 Man doesn't listen.
-This low budget fifties sci-fi feature directed by Roger Corman makes no pretense to scientific accuracy (or anything else for that matter) and it's pretty much mindless popcorn entertainment that you can watch while only half paying attention.
+Directed by Roger Corman (MASQUE OF THE RED DEATH), this low budget fifties sci-fi feature makes no pretense to scientific accuracy (or anything else for that matter) and it's pretty much mindless popcorn entertainment that you can watch while only half paying attention.
 Still, if you've an affection for 50s science fiction, it's hard to resist its ludicrous sincerity.
 With Richard Devon, Susan Cabot, Corman regular Dick Miller (BUCKET OF BLOOD) and comedienne Mitzi McCall.

 Monday, February 7, 2011